WilliamSWoodruff/shoot-the-moon/README.md

 2) If you haven't yet, `npm install -g polyserve`

+3) cd to the directory and just run `polyserve`

-3) moon-me is the 2nd option in the dropdown
+4) moon-me is the 2nd option in the dropdown